JVT038/MetaTube/README.md

 - [ ] Dark mode support
 - [X] Fix error `Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user’s experience.
 For more help http://xhr.spec.whatwg.org/` in overview
-- [ ] Make sure the search for downloaded song field works &#xa0;
+- [ ] Make sure the search for downloaded song field works
+- [ ] Have a proper versioning system, because it's impossible to keep track of versions rn &#xa0;

 ## Disclaimer